A reflection on pandemics, safety, mobility and equity

-As you may know, these past few months have been hard for the Twin Cities.
-Our society has been plagued with disease, from a virus that attacks your immune system, to the virus that has long infected our government system.
-First, the directive was, ‘stay at home” to be safe.
+The past few months have been hard for the Twin Cities.
+Our society has been plagued with disease, from a virus that attacks your immune system, to a virus that has long-infected our government system.
+First, the directive was, “stay at home” to be safe.
 Since many residents still had to go to work or run errands, staying home was not an option.

 Unfortunately, as the city burned at the end of May and beginning of June, safety at home became a foreign concept.

 Communities of color got the short end of the stick, as their pharmacies, grocery stores, auto shops, gas stations, and small businesses were vandalized, looted, and set ablaze.
-Now how was grandma to go to the drug store when she needed her insulin with the nearest store being 10 miles away?
+Now, with the nearest drugstore being 10 miles away, how was grandma to find her insulin?
 Transit seemed like a lost cause as bus and train frequencies were decreased and then completely halted from Thursday May 28th to June 1st in response to protests.

 In light of all this, I began reflecting on what options the elderly and other members of the community had at this time to access key services.
 After scouting Metro Transit’s website I stumbled upon a program called Guaranteed Ride Home.
-These are basically rides that you get reimbursed for after registering for the program.
-To qualify for these rides, you must have money and an eligible emergency occur on a day you commuted by carpool, vanpool, biked, walked, or took transit.
+These are basically reimbursed rides home for pre-registered employees.
+To qualify for these rides, you must have money to cover your emergency ride home, and an eligible emergency occur on a day you commuted to work by carpool, vanpool, biked, walked, or took transit.

 Eligible trips include: